You want smart political talk without the meltdowns?

 They seem locked in cement to me, if I'm wrong, tell me.

-And the commitments to America, well, that's the America first agenda that I think both you and I support fully.
+And the commitments to America, well, that's the America First agenda that I think both you and I support fully.

 And some disagreements, but we're all on the same team.

-So the omnibus bill that passed through that you and rightfully said should have been a CR that the Senate jammed us with.
+Well, look, if you don't have a way to check the spending machine here, and taking a step back, so the omnibus bill that passed through that you rightfully said should have been a CR that the Senate jammed us with.

 So now what happens next year when we get that environment?